datastax/csharp-driver/doc/features/request-tracker/README.md

 - **OnNodeStartAsync** - that is triggered when the node request starts
 - **OnNodeSuccessAsync** - that is triggered when the node level request finishes successfully.
 - **OnNodeErrorAsync** - that is triggered when the node request finishes unsuccessfully.
+- **OnNodeAbortedAsync** - that is triggered when the node request is aborted (e.g. pending speculative execution).